viveksinghggits/kuui/README.md

 ## RoadMap

 * Support for creation and deletion of the CM and Secret resource
+* Get the web service deployed on Kubernetes

 **Note**
 I recently started working on this and would love to hear your inputs/feedback, please feel free to raise an issue